abhijithneilabraham/Tesla-APP/Readme.md

-An app for department fest
-trying to use apache cordova
+An app for department fest tesla trying to use android studio and java